DevTrainings/GitTraining/README.md

 * Or just clone this repository and follow individual tasks.
   * You can use your favorite text editor with MarkDown plugin to see everything formatted.
+* Feel free to submit PR to make this more useful/better :-).

 # Covered topics